White Sox - Rangers Prediction, Odds, Pick, How To Watch

 Why The Rangers Could Cover The Spread

-The Ranger's offense continues to be impressive.
+The Ranger's offense continues to be impressive, scoring 11 runs last night.
 They are first in the majors in runs scored, batting average, and on-base percentage.
 They also sit second in the majors in slugging.
-Adolis Garcia hit his 26th home run of the year last night, which is good for eighth in the majors.
-He also has 85 RBIs on the year, which is good for second in the majors.
-In July he hit just .244, but he did hit five home runs and five doubles on the month.
-This led to him driving in 18 runs last month and scoring 15 times.
+Last night it was Corey Seager and Josh Jung who had huge nights.
+Seager picked up where he left off in July.
+In July he was hitting .365 with a .414 on-base percentage before missing time with an injury.
+He also had five home runs and ten RBIS with 15 runs scored in July.

-Meanwhile, the Rangers have plenty of players coming into this game with hot bats.
-Marcus Semien is hitting .333 in the last week as he has hit a home run and driven in five runs.
-He has also scored three times in the last week.
-Nathaniel Lowe is also hitting well.
-He has a home run and a double with three RBIs in the last week.
-He has hit just .294 but the on base percentage in the last week has been amazing Lowe has walked five times, which gives him an on-base percentage of .455 over the last week.
+Josh Jung also continues to drive in runs.
+He drove in three more last night, and sicne the start of July has 15 RBIs.
+That is helped by four home runs and nine doubles in that period.
+Jung has also scored 10 times since the start of July.
+He has hit just .267 since the start of July, but with his production, that is more than enough for the Rangers.

-It will be Dane Dunning on the mound today for the Rangers.
-Dunning is 8-4 on the season with a 3.28 ERA.
-He did struggle some in July though.
-He gave up home runs in each of his last four starts, and four of the five on the month.
-Dunning also had an ERA last month of 5.06, which was his worst month so far this year.
-That led to him going 1-3 on the month, and losing three of his last four starts.
-If Dunning can limit the longball today, the Rangers should be able to pull out a win.
+Meanwhile, multiple members of the Rangers come into this game hot.
+The Rangers have played five games in the last week, and in that time Marcus Semien has driven in five runs while batting .250.
+Nathaniel Lowe is hitting .313 with a .450 on-base percentage in the last week, leading to an RBI and a run scored.
+Adolis Garcia is hitting .294 with a home run and three runs scored.
+With how many players are producing for the Rangers, it will be a hard offense to stop.

 Final White Sox-Rangers Prediction & Pick